-One of the greatest differences between Nvidia’s GTX and its RTX graphics cards, is that the latter features RT cores and Tensor cores for ray tracing and deep learning super sampling acceleration.
-The GTX graphics cards, including the 16-series, can perform ray tracing calculations, but without high-levels of general compute performance (like a 1080 Ti has, for example) it’s largely unplayable.
-We don’t expect the GTX 1660 Super to be any better than the GTX 1070 is, which is rather poor.
+One of the greatest differences between Nvidia’s GTX and its RTX graphics cards is that the latter features RT cores and Tensor cores for ray tracing and deep learning super sampling acceleration.
+The GTX graphics cards, including the 16-series, can perform ray-tracing calculations, but without high levels of general compute performance (like a 1080 Ti has, for example), it’s largely unplayable.
+The GTX 1660 Super isn’t any better than GTX 1070 is, which is rather poor.

 DLSS (deep learning super sampling) is also off the table with these cards, as they lack the Tensor cores to support it.
-What they can do though, is take advantage of other Nvidia features recently introduced in driver updates.
-All three of the GTX 1660s support Nvidia’s ultra low latency (NULL) technology, for faster in-game response during competitive play.
+What they can do, though, is take advantage of other Nvidia driver-level features.
+All three of the GTX 1660s support Nvidia’s ultra-low-latency (NULL) technology, for faster in-game response during competitive play.
 They can also enjoy all the post-processing effects introduced with Nvidia’s Reshade support.

 Reshade isn’t new — gamers have been enjoying its effects on AMD and Nvidia GPUs for years already, but now it’s officially supported and integrated through Nvidia’s control panel.
 All three of the 1660s fully support this.
 But due to the slight performance hit that some processing effects and filters take, the 1660 Ti should be the best equipped to handle it.
 We doubt the Super will be too far behind, though.

 The 1660 and 1660 Ti feel super redundant